 <p>Most important thing we can do give the link to the button to open another page.</p>

 <button onclick="document.location='HTML inline tags.html'">HTML Inline tags</button>

 Finally, linking pages in HTML can be done by using <a> tag with a href attribute.
-This element is useful in various features to like to create a bookmark, to open the document in target blank tab, the same thing in parent tab, self tab, to create the image as a link, to create a button as a link and many more other.
+This element is useful in various features to create a bookmark, open the document in the target blank tab, the same thing in parent tab, self tab, create the image as a link, and create a button as a link and many more others.